CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 # 5. Preliminary operational concept of proposed system

 ## Preliminary operational concept

+### operational policies and constraints;
 Each feature will involve similar processes.
-The development team must use
+The development team must use the current language that the website is using to update the webpages and content.

-### operational policies and constraints;
-The proposed system is an update to the website that will change content in some webpages, make new ones, and completely change some webpages.

 ### description of the proposed system;
+The proposed system is an update to the website that will update the career and application page with more informational content, designs, and improved paths to webpages.
+The proposed system will update the content about specific company branches and will consolodate it all into dedicated webpages.

 ### modes of system operation;
+The system is being used to support the mission of the company by increasing the amount of customers and job applicants by presenting the information about the company is a better, cohesive design.

-### user classes and other involved personnel; and
+### user classes and other involved personnel
+The user classes involved would be the customer or visitor which would be a guest on the website to contact for services or see what the company has to offer, the ITS maintenance team are the personnel involved in maintaining the website and servers, the project managers and leadership are the personnel involved in hiring the job applicant and deciding to contact them based on the system emailing them the prospective employee’s application.

 ### support environment.
+The support that the system will receive is the human resource department answering email, texts, calls from users, and messages and notifications from the system.

 ## Preliminary operational scenarios